 Developer's Fee:

-These figures are automatically filled in at the maximum developer fee calculated at the bottom of the spreadsheet, unless a lower fee is requested here.
+These figures are automatically filled in at the maximum developer fee calculated at the bottom of the spreadsheet.
+If the developer would like to request a lower fee, the cell is editable and can be reduced manually.